M1128 projectile: Development

 The Army is currently in the process of adopting the USMC requirement for the M1128.
 Once approved, the plan for the M1128 is to enter the Engineering & Manufacturing Development Phase in the acquisition process as a fully funded program.
 Tooling and processes have been developed and the initial production batch has been delivered to the proving grounds for testing by USMC resources.

 Details

 The M1128 follows (and is based on) production and test articles from the boosted M795-series rounds—specifically the M795E1 and M795E2.

 The M1128 consists of a high fragmentation steel body with a streamlined ogive and a drag-reducing base burner.
 The projectile body is filled with insensitive explosive (IMX-101) and a supplementary charge.
 On gun launch propellant gases enter the base burner cavity and ignite dual tracer cups in the ignition assembly.
 The tracer cups then light a composite propellant to sustain the burning at muzzle exit.
-The roughly three pound base propellant charge gases, ignited during firing, fill the void at the base of the projectile, this reduces the base drag and results in extended range.
+The roughly three pound base propellant charge gases, ignited during firing, fill the low pressure void at the base of the projectile, this reduces the base drag and results in extended range.